 The purpose of the COCCA is to:

 “seek the eradication of organized crime in this state by strengthening the legal tools in the evidence-gathering process, by establishing new penal prohibitions, and by providing enhanced sanctions and new remedies to deal with the unlawful activities of those engaged in organized crime.”1

 2. What are prohibited activities?

 Under C.R.S.
 18-17-104, the COCCA specifies a number of prohibited activities.
-In general, any participation in racketeering activity is prohibited.
 It is unlawful for any person to:

 - Knowingly receive or derive proceeds from a pattern of racketeering activity or through the collection of an unlawful debt;